barryofguilder/config/README.md

 **Config** is a basic checklist I follow to set up a new Mac's development environment.
 It gets me up to speed with Git, Ruby, GitHub, and more so I can more quickly get back to coding.

+Inspiration for this came from @mdo's [repository](https://github.com/mdo/config) of the same name.

 ## Contents

 | File | Description |